linushof/sampling-strategies/supplements/data-analysis-report.md

 switching probabilities, are similar.

-Because in the stochastic CPT model randomness of choice predictions solely depends on the choice consistency parameter - i.e., for *ρ* = 0 all choices are random irrespective of the exact estimates in the core CPT model - **interpretations of the parameter estimates for the core CPT model should be made with great caution (if at all)**.
+Because in the stochastic CPT model randomness of choice predictions solely depends on the choice consistency parameter - i.e., for
+$\rho = 0$ all choices are random irrespective of the exact estimates in the core CPT model - **interpretations of the parameter estimates for the core CPT model should be made with great caution (if at all)**.
 Below, no attempt is made to interpret the estimated parameters for low switching probabilities.

-**The *ρ*-estimates increase with switching probabilities**, indicating that the choice predictions of the fitted model become more consistent with the evaluations derived from its core CPT model.
+**The $\rho$-estimates increase with switching probabilities**, indicating that the choice predictions of the fitted model become more consistent with the evaluations derived from its core CPT model.
 Yet, **the estimates remain generally low for absolute thresholds, whereas they sharply increase for relative thresholds**.
 The difference between threshold types can be explained by the fact that the summary integration model is more sensitive to the effect of random temporal imbalances for absolute than for relative thresholds, even—or